AntonioJFTDS/Project-Data-Lake/README.md

 # ETL Process:
 The information related to each song available on the music app is stored in the json files within the folder `song_data`.
-Each file of `song_data` refres to one specific song.
+Each file of `song_data` refers to one specific song.
 So the program will extract the information from the files in `song_data` to the Spark dataFrames `songs_table` and `artists_table`.
 The code does basically a copy/paste.

 Every time an user of the music app plays a song, it is recorded on the json files within the folder `log_data`.